Message from Abby McCorriston

 I believe that safety is of the utmost importance when it comes to your children.
 Here at Thunderbird, we do everything in our power to keep every camper safe.
 We split our campers into groups at the beginning of the week based on their age and each group is assigned a counsellor.
 We will be maintaining smaller groups of children this year due to the new health and safety guidelines.
 Furthermore, all allergies are taken very seriously at Thunderbird.
 We are a peanut free/nut free camp and so we check the children’s lunch bags every morning to make sure there are no nut products.
 We also ensure that any epipens or medical devices are kept close at hand for quick-use in an emergency.
 All of our counsellors are First Aid Certified and trained in Health and Safety.

 Every day at camp, campers participate in a variety of sports where they will both play games and learn new skills.
 Each day there will be a specific drill that will be used to introduce a new skill to the sport, which will accumulate to a better understanding and improved ability in the sport.
 For campers who attend multiple weeks, there will be a variety of drills for each sport so it will not be repetitive.
 There will also be a new theme day on every Friday, where campers get a chance to dress up and participate in camp games.
 The main purpose of this camp though, through all the various activities is to ensure that the campers are engaged and participating in daily physical activities.

 I look forward to seeing returning campers and to welcoming new campers.
-If you have any questions please feel free to contact me at firstname.lastname@example.org
+I strongly encourage fluid communication with parents regarding their child’s experience at our camp.
+If you have any questions or concerns, please feel free to contact me at firstname.lastname@example.org